ChrisDonovan307/ds1_nhanes/README.md

 ### Local

 For local use, we will clone the repository from GitHub and reproduce a virtual environment with libraries used in the project.
-Note that there is currently not a particularly smooth way to deal with different working directories here.
-As of now, there is a commented out cell at the top of each notebook that the user should un-comment and run to set the proper working directory for local use.
-Working on a better solution for this.
+The first code chunk should set the working drive to the root directory with a local path.

 To run the project locally: